Can weak-gravity, causality-violation arguments constrain modified gravity?: Causality constraint from geodesic motion in shockwave backgrounds in dCS gravity

 This is the dCS-corrected time delay one obtains by considering a gravitational wave crossing a shockwave sourced by the dCS pseudoscalar.
 Observe that the dCS term is proportional to

 where we replaced $p$ with $M$, which represents the mass scale of the background shockwave.
 We shall show below that this dCS correction is small.

 Clearly, if $\tilde\alpha$ is large enough, one could obtain a time advance for one of the polarizations, but is this result self-consistent?
-We shall now show that the values of $\alpha$ that lead to acausal behavior are deeply outside the regime of validity of the shock solution if we demand that the wavepacket has energy below the effective-field-theory scale $\sim \tilde{\alpha} ^{-1}$.
-First, note that the localization of the wavepacket is only valid when $b\gg|p|^{-1}$, such that
+We shall now show that the values of $\alpha$ that lead to acausal behavior are deeply outside the regime of validity of the shock solution if we demand that the wave packet has energy below the effective-field-theory scale $\sim \tilde{\alpha} ^{-1}$.
+First, note that the localization of the wave packet is only valid when $b\gg|p|^{-1}$, such that

 Moreover, since Eq.~\eqref{dCS_action} is an effective field theory valid below the dCS energy scale $\tilde{\alpha}^{-1}$, we \textit{must} require an upper bound for the energy of the source, $|p|< \tilde{\alpha}^{-1}$.
 This is a necessary condition for the packet to be resolvable within the effective field theory.
 Combining this condition and the inequality above, we find that